-- The Cairnbaan rock art site is one of the most complex in the region. - The site has an innate aesthetic appeal best viewed as a visual whole. - The Cairnbaan rock art site, situated as it is in one of Europe's most important prehistoric landscapes, has great landscape value in its own right, but also when viewed in the context of all the other monuments.
+- The Achnabreck rock art site is the most complex in Scotland (RCAHMS 1988: 87). - The site has an innate aesthetic appeal best viewed as a visual whole. - The Achnabreck rock art site, situated as it is in one of Europe's most important prehistoric landscapes, has great landscape value in its own right, but also when viewed in the context of all the other monuments.
 Research over the last 20 years has brought forth an understanding of rock art as being part of the way in which prehistoric people perceived and actively created both their physical and spiritual/cosmological world.

-- The Cairnbaan site has a wide variety of deeply carved, complex motifs, some of which are unusual. - The site contains a ringed star motif which may be linked to Irish Passage-grave Art, dated to the beginning of the 3rd millennium BC (RCHAMS 1999: 8), thus this site may be important in establishing the nature of links between Mid Argyll and Ireland in prehistory. - A large percentage of tourists to the area cite the archaeological monuments and Kilmartin Museum as a reason for visiting.
+- The Achnabreck rock art site is thought to contain a sequence of carvings with some being more weathered and overlain with other carvings (RCAHMS 1988: 87). - The site contains particularly significant motifs 2 double spirals and 1 triple spiral motif, and uncupped rings which are thought to be linked to Irish Passage-grave Art, which is dated to the beginning of the 3rd millennium BC (RCAHMS 1999: 8), thus this site may be important in establishing the nature of links between Mid Argyll and Ireland in prehistory. - A large percentage of tourists to the area cite the archaeological monuments and Kilmartin Museum as a reason for visiting.
 Cultural tourism is one of the region's largest economic drivers. - Most researchers' interpretations of the ways in which rock art is significant involve a level of spiritual value being placed upon these sites.
 Rock art sites are part of a suite of expressions of cosmological concerns evident throughout the Neolithic, Chalcolithic and Bronze Age.